aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-create-validate-charts/_index.md

 Presentation pres = new Presentation("YOUR_DOCUMENT_DIRECTORY/test.Pptx");
 ```

-##### 2. Add a Chart to the Slide
+### Step 2: Add a clustered column chart
-Add a clustered column chart at specified coordinates with desired dimensions:
+Here we **add clustered column chart** to the first slide at a specific location:
 ```java
 import com.aspose.slides.ShapeType;